Skip to main content

 LARA Corporations Online Filing System

-4. Write an LLC Operating Agreement
+4. Write an LLC Operating Agreement for an LLC in Michigan

 Like a lot of states, Michigan doesn’t legally require an operating agreement for LLCs.
 This doesn’t mean you shouldn’t write one.
 Your LLC’s operating agreement outlines the ins and outs of how you’ll hold meetings, the duties of members, how you’ll distribute profits (and losses), and other routine issues.
 The operating agreement can be tailored for the specific needs of the members.
 It’s an internal document, so you don’t need to file it—but not taking the time to write one could come back to bite you.

-Tip: Save on paying a lawyer, check out our free attorney-drafted Michigan LLC Operating Agreement first.
+Tip: Save on paying a lawyer, check out our free attorney-drafted Michigan LLC operating agreement first.

-5. Get an EIN
+5. Get an EIN for Your Michigan LLC

 Your Employer Identification Number, or EIN, is a nine-digit number assigned by the IRS and used for tax filing and reporting purposes.
-Basically, your EIN is like a Social Security number for your business.
+Basically, your EIN is like a Social Security number for your Michigan LLC.
 An EIN is usually required when you open a business bank account.
 You can get an EIN for free from the IRS, or you can hire Northwest and we’ll get your EIN for you.

-6. Get a Business Bank Account
+6. Get a Michigan LLC Bank Account

-Your next step is opening a bank account for your LLC.
+Your next step is opening a bank account for your Michigan LLC.
 Keeping your personal and business finances separated in distinct accounts helps bolster your LLC’s liability protections.
 Beyond that, having a business bank account makes it easier to accept and make payments, keep your accounting organized, and identify potential tax write-offs.

 • Michigan LLC Articles of Organization (a copy is fine)